shayashi1225/grafana-custom/README.md

 ```

 ### Integrating grafana and zabbix
-1. create user for accessing from grafana on zabbix
+1. create user for accessing from grafana on zabbix (default user:Admin / password:zabbix)

 ![](images/zabbix-createuser.png)